ari4java/ari4java/README.md

 * Parameters that could be multiple are handled as only one item.
 I would like to have both ways, so that you do not have to create a List in the very common case that you need to pass only one parameter.
-* HTTP client interface is still missing.
-* WebSocket interface is still missing.
 * Tests are still missing.
-* Factory to build objects is missing.
 * Events returning Object are handled as a String.
 * New Swagger 1.3 format - see https://reviewboard.asterisk.org/r/2909/diff/